 The chip developer has decided to re -Radeon Its, with an up-to-date look and more options

-AMD's current move feels like an attempt to resemble the main competitor NVIDIA, Which has been pushing forward for years,Geforce Experience - one software that concentrates all the capabilities and features associated with the cardsGeforce Under a single designed roof and brand, which also includes its drivers (previously branded separately as ForceWare, similar to AMD's Catalyst).
+AMD's current move feels like an attempt to resemble the main competitor NVIDIA, Which has been pushing forward for years,GeForce Its Experience - one software that centralizes all the capabilities and features associated with the cardsGeForce Under a single designed roof and brand, which also includes its drivers (previously branded separately as ForceWare, similar to AMD's Catalyst).

-As part of the new approach of AMD, We are about to see a massive one-year distribution of its drivers, more or less, which will have a unique literal name that will accompany all driver distributions of that time - Crimson will be the first name to accompany us this year and next year, and in fact, the new drivers The company will get the name Radeon Software Crimson Edition, with a sub-number for each smaller update that comes every month or a few months.
+As part of the new approach of AMD, We'll be seeing the release of one massive update to its drivers once a year, more or less, which will have a unique literal name that will accompany all the driver distributions of that era - Crimson will be the first name to accompany us this year and next year, The company will get the name Radeon Software Crimson Edition, with a sub-number for each smaller update that comes every month or a few months.

-In addition to the new branding, the latest drivers AMD Offering a significant new and modern look, offering convenient and advanced control options for the gaming features and settings installed on your computer, controlling video properties, image, multi-screen display and of course - options The fast More comprehensive.
+In addition to the new branding, the latest drivers AMD Will offer a significantly new and modern look, and promise to offer convenient and advanced control options over the features and settings of the games installed on your computer, control over video properties, image, multi-screen display and of course - options The fast More comprehensive.

-This move of AMD It is probably positive and requested, but with all due respect it will only operate with competitive hardware that will back it up - and so we continue to wait impatiently for the future Arctic Islands generation at 16 nm, which according to current rumors will finally offer an update architecture On all levels and models, and it can also provide a relative efficiency of up to 2 than we have seen in the current generation Fiji models.
+This move of AMD It is probably positive and desirable, but with all due respect it will only work with competitive hardware that will back it up - so we continue to wait impatiently for the future Arctic Islands generation at 16 nm, which according to current rumors will finally offer an update architecture On all levels and models, and it can also provide a relative efficiency of up to 2 than we have seen in the current generation Fiji models.